top of page

 The Basic Rules

 Naps are starting to form a loose pattern in frequency and duration, but not by the clock.
 Most babies will take 4–5 naps a day, depending on wake time and the duration of the naps.
 The shortest bouts of wakefulness happen at the beginning of the day and are often as short as one hour of awake time.
-The longest bout of wakefulness happens at the end of the day and can be as much as three hours awake, thanks to the developing circadian rhythm.
-Some parents will choose to have their babies sleep assisted (stroller, swing, being held, etc.) during this time in order to facilitate longer naps.
+The longest bout of wakefulness usually happens at the end of the day and can be as much as three hours awake, thanks to the developing circadian rhythm.
+Some parents will choose to have their babies sleep assisted (stroller, being held, etc.) during this time in order to facilitate longer naps.
 For a baby who has longer assisted naps, try to have your baby nap on a pattern similar to the developmental schedule described in the next section.

 How Much Total Naptime